 - Formally listed as “inactive” with the AICPA

-CPAs who feel the need for exemption status and do not fall into the categories above can apply for a waiver on the following bases:
+CPAs needing exemption, who don’t fall into the categories above, can apply for a waiver on the following bases:

 - Health complications

 - Military service